-I am a Research Fellow and Lecturer in the School of Computing and Information Systems at the University of Melbourne, Australia.
-I am a member of the Human-Computer Interaction Group
+I am a Research Fellow in the Human-Computer Interaction Group

 at the University of Melbourne.
 I also hold the position of Visiting Researcher in the Software Engineering and Design group